NotLemon/AniList-Manual/README.md

 **Please be aware that AniList does not handle all entries the same way that other sites do.**

 __Examples:
-[Episode 0's and Prologues](before-you-begin/animated-media-information/episode-0s-and-prologues.md) are only placed in a standalone entry if they aired in a different format from the same series.
+[Episode 0s and Prologues](before-you-begin/animated-media-information/episode-0s-and-prologues.md) are only placed in a standalone entry if they aired in a different format from the same series.

 [Recap ](before-you-begin/animated-media-information/recaps.md)episodes are not always included.

 AniList has additional [relations](submission-form/relations.md).
-Labelling adaptations between all formats \(anime, manga, and light novel\) is also treated the same.
+Labeling adaptations between all formats \(anime, manga, and light novel\) is also treated the same.
 {% endhint %}

 After making a submission, you will be able to view the status of your submissions, plus receive comments and questions from any moderators working on it if required.